-- 12. (1) An operator shall not put a development well into production unless the chief conservation officer has approved, under subsection (2), - (a) a testing program in respect of the development well; or - (b) a testing program in respect of another well that the operator plans to use for the development well. - (2) The chief conservation officer shall approve a testing program where the program will enable the operator to - (a) obtain data on the deliverability or productivity of the development well; - (b) establish the characteristics of the reservoir; and - (c) obtain representative samples of the formation fluids. - (3) Where a development well is subjected to a well operation that could change the deliverability, productivity or injectivity of the well, the operator shall, immediately after the well operation is completed, test the well to determine the effects of the well operation on the deliverability, productivity or injectivity of the well. - (4) The operator shall conduct every test and evaluation of the development well in accordance with the testing program approved under subsection (2). - (5) Where a conservation officer requests to be informed by the operator of the intent to conduct a production test on a development well, the operator shall inform the conservation officer at least 48 hours before the operator commences the test. - (6) The operator shall submit immediately to the chief conservation officer the results of every production test that the operator carries out on the development well.

-Pool pressure measurements and surveys

-13. (1) Before an operator commences production from a completion interval of a development well, the operator shall determine the static pressure of the pool at the completion interval.
+(3) Where a development well is subjected to a well operation that could change the deliverability, productivity or injectivity of the well, the operator shall, forthwith after the well operation is completed, test the well to determine the effects of the well operation on the deliverability, productivity or injectivity of the well.
+(4) The operator shall conduct every test and evaluation of the development well in accordance with the testing program approved pursuant to subsection (2).
+(5) Where a conservation officer requests to be informed by the operator of the intent to conduct a production test on a development well, the operator shall inform the conservation officer at least 48 hours before the operator commences the test.
+(6) The operator shall submit forthwith to the Chief Conservation Officer the results of every production test that the operator carries out on the development well.
+Pool Pressure Measurements and Surveys 13.
+(1) Before an operator commences production from a completion interval of a development well, the operator shall determine the static pressure of the pool at the completion interval.
+(2) The operator shall conduct a pool pressure survey, in accordance with the program approved pursuant to subsection (4), (a) 12 months after the pool is initially put into production and at least once every 12 months thereafter; or (b) at the times approved pursuant to paragraph (4)(b).